ambiorix-web/ambiorix/docs/examples/input.md

 The easiest way to setup the structure for this application (with websocket support) is to use the [CLI](https://github.com/JohnCoene/ambiorix-cli) or `create_ambiorix()`.

 The server only responds to one request to the homepage (`/`) to which it sends an HTML file we shall cover next.
-The server also listens to websocket messages named `textValue` which it sends back a a message with a different name: `setTextValue`.
+The server also listens to websocket messages named `textValue` which it sends back as another message with a different name: `setTextValue`.

 ```r
 library(ambiorix)